radeusgd/GADT-thesis/notes/source-calculus-differences.md

 > TODO this argument should be more carefully written and analysed, because of its importance on the rest of the work

+### Well-formedness requirement for derivations using type equalities

+> TODO explain why we add this assumption to `typing_eq` and why it is safe to do so.

 ## Considered differences

 These are differences that are (or were) considered but a decision hasn't been made yet if they should be implemented.